President Mary Jo Pribble welcomed the members. Secretary Pat Abell

 Ruth Sweetser gave the Convention Wrap Up.
 She urged the members to

-change the “Same“ to “Different” and to let people know who we are.
+change the Same to Different and to let people know

 Public Policy Co-Chair, Mary Peterson, commented on the Federal